paldepind/Kran/README.md

 Kran is an entity system micro-framework written in JavaScript primarely targeted at game development.
 Thanks to the well tested ideas of entity component systems which Kran is based upon it offers incredible _flexibility_.
-By favoring composition over inheritance, seperation of data and game logic, loose coupling, the pub/sub pattern and dependency injection for systems Kran provides an architecture that will get your game up to speed quickly and which will allow it to scale smoothly as it grows.
+An entity system favors composition over inheritance and enforces seperation of data and game logic.
+This leads to loose coupling.
+Kran furthermore provides means for using the pub/sub pattern, dependency injection for systems and a convenient API.
+That's sure is a lot of buzzwords but all in all it makes for an architecture that will get your game up to speed quickly and which will allow it to exand smoothly.

-Kran provides nothing but an _architecture_ that can be used for any kind of game.
+Kran provides nothing but an _architecture_ that can be used for any type of game.
 All other decisions - like how to do rendering or physics - is up to the user.
-Kran can without any problems be used in conjunction with other libraries any for any type of game.
+Kran can without problems be used in conjunction with other libraries.

 _Note_: Kran is under heavy development, everything is work in progess.